 How can I improve my credit?

 If you want to improve your credit, the first thing you can do is check your credit report.
-Knowing where you stand can help you set some goals.
-Federal law requires the three major credit reporting agencies to give you a free credit report each year.
-Or, you may write a Letter to Request a Credit Report from these three agencies: Experian, Equifax, and TransUnion.
+Knowing where your credit score can help you set some goals.
+Federal law requires the three major credit reporting agencies (Experian, Equifax, and TransUnion) to give you a free credit report each year.
+You can obtain these reports online, or by writing a Letter to Request a Credit Report from those three agencies.

 Beyond that simple formula, here are some tips to help you raise your credit score:

 - Understand the different types of debt.
 For example, secured debt is backed up by something you own, while unsecured debt is not.
 Home and car loans are secured debt because the lender can take the home or car if you do not pay.
 Credit card debt is unsecured.
-Revolving debt does not have set terms, meaning you can borrow more as you pay off what you owe, like a revolving door.
+Revolving debt (which can be either secured or unsecured) does not have set terms, meaning you can borrow more as you pay off what you owe.

 - Do not apply for more than one credit card or other type of revolving, unsecured credit in a short time.